 “I’ll go up and say hello,” Shaun told her, getting up from the warm fireside.

-His father looked frail when he entered the unheated bedroom.
-He remembered a healthy middle-aged dad carrying heavy beams of wood on his shoulder a few years earlier and he almost lost the battle to hold the tears back.
+Dad looked frail when I entered the unheated bedroom.
+I remembered a much healthier Dad carrying heavy beams of wood on his shoulder a few years earlier and I lost the battle to hold the tears back.

-“How are ye dad?” he greeted trying to appear cheerful, even if his heart sank.
+“How are ye dad?”
+I managed trying to appear cheerful, even if my heart sank.

 “Shaunee, I’m glad you’re home.
 The house was empty without you.”